albertovpd/automated_ML_regression/README.md

 - Final tables linked to a Data Studio dashboard.
 - Continuous upgrades implemented in different branches, erased when merged to master. => https://github.com/albertovpd/automated_ML_regression/network

-**Disclaimer:** According to the nature of requests with *Google Trends*, the model is trained every week.
+**Disclaimer 1:** According to the nature of requests with *Google Trends*, the model is trained every week.
 To check out a project with a trained ML model served within a Flask API, here there is a link => https://github.com/albertovpd/ata_inferences

+**Disclaimer 2:** Typical time series problems should be addressed differently.
+I am using basic linear reg models because:
+  - 1: This was just a fun learning project.
+  - 2: Google Trends delivers already processed data over the requested period of time.
+Thanks to that it is easier to infer the curve of keywords over time, but the model is not usable for further requests.

 ### What is the Trending Index?
 How am I feeding my model?